 The Isolation Cell Called Loneliness

 We live together in a world that is buzzing with all kinds of personal communication.
-Surely, more than any previous generation has ever experienced.
-Yet, we must ask is more communication better communication?
-Sometimes it may be better while in other instances it may not signify any significant improvement.
-Certainly with the break down of family structures and community involvement over the past fifty years there are more lonely people in society today.
-One can live in a city of millions without ever engaging in a significant conversation during the past week.
+More than any previous generation has ever experienced.
+Yet, we must ask, is more communication better communication?
+Sometimes it may be better while in other instances, it may not signify any significant improvement at all.
+Indeed, with the break-down of family structures and community involvement over the past fifty years, there are more lonely people in society today.
+One can live in a city of millions without ever engaging in a meaningful conversation during the previous week.
 One may have thousands of friends on Facebook and not have a single meaningful relationship.
 Undoubtedly, loneliness is a disease rife in our society and something we fail to address at our peril.
-As a community, we must seek to be creative in finding a way to addressing this scourge of loneliness.
-We must actively involve ourselves in the breaking down of the barriers that keep people in the isolation cell called loneliness.
-This is not easy because loneliness can become self-isolating.
-It can breed distrust and discourage its inmates from breaking out of their incarceration.
+As a community, we must seek to be creative in finding a way of handling this scourge of loneliness.
+We must actively involve ourselves in breaking down the barriers that keep people in the isolation cell called loneliness.
+It is not easy because loneliness can become self-isolating.
+It can breed distrust and discourage its inmates from breaking out of their incarceration cells.
 So creatively let us as a community work to close down the prison cells of loneliness within our community.